 We are now in a position to state simply what Bayh-Dole requires federal agencies to do:

-Allow each inventor to assign their invention to their employer or another invention management agent or the federal agency.
+Allow each inventor to assign their invention to their contractor-employer or another invention management agent or to the federal agency.
 (Supreme Court in Stanford v Roche, 37 CFR 401.14(a)(f)(2))

-If an inventor does not assign, then the federal agency may negotiate for rights, treating the inventor as small businesses if the agency decides to permit the inventor to retain title to their invention.
-(35 USC 202(d))
+If an inventor does not assign to an agent, then the federal agency may negotiate for rights, treating the inventor as small businesses if the agency decides to permit the inventor to retain title to their invention.
+(35 USC 202(d), 37 CFR 401.9)

-If the inventor does assign their invention, and the contractor for the research is a nonprofit, then the nonprofit, if it does not achieve practical application itself, must use the patent system to promote the competitive use of each subject invention by breaking up the monopoly right of any patent on the subject invention.
+If the inventor does assign their invention to an agent, and the contractor for the research is a nonprofit, then the agent, if it does not achieve practical application itself, must use the patent system to promote the competitive use of each subject invention by breaking up the monopoly right of any patent on the subject invention.
 (35 USC 200, 201(e), 202(c)(7))

-The nonprofit must share royalties with the inventor, may recover only its expenses incidental to the management of subject inventions (and not other inventions, or other activities), and must use royalties and other income from subject inventions for scientific research or education.
+The agent assigned a patent right on a subject invention made at a nonprofit contractor must share royalties with the inventor, may recover only its expenses incidental to the management of subject inventions (and not other inventions, or other activities), and must use royalties and other income from subject inventions for scientific research or education.
 (35 USC 202(c)(7))

-If the nonprofit assigns any right in the subject invention (whether by sale, gift, exclusive license, and the like), the nonprofit must in turn require the assignee to use the patent system to promote the competitive use of the subject invention by breaking up the monopoly right of any patent on the subject invention.
+If the agent assigns any right in the subject invention (whether by sale, gift, exclusive license, and the like), the agent must in turn require the assignee to use the patent system to promote the competitive use of the subject invention by breaking up the monopoly right of any patent on the subject invention.
 (35 USC 202(c)(7))

 An assignee is subject to the same requirements as the nonprofit: the assignee must share royalties with the inventor, may recover only its expenses incidental to the management of subject inventions (and not other inventions, or other activities), and must use royalties and other income from subject inventions for scientific research or education.
 (35 USC 202(c)(7))

-If a prospective assignee were a commercial concern, then it might well reject an assignment and demand, instead, simply an exclusive license–with no right to enforce the patent, no right to sublicense, and perhaps even only a non-exclusive right to make and use the invention, focusing exclusivity on the right to sell (and perhaps to import).
+If a prospective assignee of a subject invention made at a nonprofit were a commercial concern, then it might well reject the conditions Bayh-Dole (via the standard patent rights clause) requires of the assignment and demand, instead, simply an exclusive license–with no right to enforce the patent, no right to sublicense, and perhaps even only a non-exclusive right to make and use the invention, focusing exclusivity on the right to sell (and perhaps to import).
 In such a case, the exclusive licensee’s sales would compete with everyone else’s right to make and use the invention as they pleased.
-They could buy product or not.
+They could buy product from the licensee or make and use their own.
 That, too, is “free competition and enterprise” and meets the policy and objective of Bayh-Dole.
 If one wanted to put this simply as a positive obligation for nonprofits, it would be along the lines of:

-Break up the monopoly right in a patent on a subject invention to promote competitive use by granting no more than an exclusive license to sell and import while granting fair, reasonable, non-discriminatory non-exclusive licenses to make and to use, if not also to sell and import.
+Break up the monopoly right in a patent on a subject invention to promote competitive use by granting no more than an exclusive license to sell while granting fair, reasonable, non-discriminatory non-exclusive licenses to make and to use.

 This is then the core of Bayh-Dole, including its conditionals.
 The rest of the apparatus–the requirements on disclosure, filing patent applications, election to retain title, the notice of government interest in patent applications, the government’s license to practice and have practiced, the conditions under which the government can take title or intervene to require licensing, the reporting, the restrictions on exclusive licensing in the U.S., the hand-waving preference in licensing for small businesses by nonprofits–all of these things are window-dressing on the primary purpose of the law, which is to break up a patent’s monopoly rights and by doing so achieve the practical application of each subject invention–so there are public benefits from its use, on reasonable terms.